aaronp18/NavidroFM/README.md

 # How it Works
 This tool runs on a cron schedule (or automatically on start, if configured) (defaults to 4:00am on Mondays) using `TZ` that gets songs from the json endpoints based on the username you provide in `docker-compose`.
 This means that you do not need to authenticate for LastFM, and can even download playlists using others' usernames, if you so please.

-After querying the json enough songs (plus backups) to fulfill the playlist criteria (Discover Recommended and Mix default to 25, Library is 50), the tool begins querying the YouTube Music API to find and download the tracks [(Cookies are highly recommended)](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies).
+After querying enough songs (plus backups) to fulfill the playlist criteria (Discover Recommended and Mix default to 25, Library is 50), the tool begins querying the YouTube Music API to find and download the tracks [(Cookies are highly recommended)](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies).
 Already existing tracks in Navidrome are skipped.
 Once the download is complete, the tool searches Navidrome for the tracks searched, and adds them to the corresponding playlist.
 The playlist is not deleted as to retain the same ID.

 When the cron schedule re-runs, it deletes all of the discover tracks (but not your local tracks) and begins the process again.